jBesic/jBesic.github.io/_posts/2021-06-06-how-to-structure-and-organize-a-react-application.md

 ---
-title: React Architecture: How to Structure and Organize a React Application
+title: React Architecture&#58; How to Structure and Organize a React Application
 layout: post
 ---